JALPAIGURI ZILLA SCHOOL ALUMNI ASSOCIATION

 Notable Alumni

-Batch of 1950
+Batch of early 1950s

-Batch of 1965
+Batch of early 1970s

-Batch of 1972
+Batch of early 1960s

-Batch of 1980
+Batch of early 1910s

 These are just a few examples from our long list of distinguished alumni who have excelled in various fields and brought honor to their alma mater.